Maddox Park

 History and Location

-Maddox Park is slated for expansion and improvement as part of ongoing urban development initiatives.
-Plans include connecting the park to the BeltLine and integrating it into a series of parks encircling the city.
+Maddox Park is poised for some exciting changes as part of Atlanta's urban development plans.
+The park is expected to eventually connect to the BeltLine and become integrated into the network of parks encircling the city.

 All Features & Facilities